Audubon’s Christmas Bird Count

 Audubon’s annual Christmas Bird Count (CBC) began on Christmas Day 1900 by ornithologist Frank M. Chapman to protest a holiday tradition known as the Christmas “Side Hunt” that honored whoever brought in the largest cache of dead feathered and furred animals.
 That original CBC spanned 25 locations from Toronto, Canada to Pacific Grove, California.
 This event has expanded to just over 2000 counts.
 December 2017 marks Audubon’s 118th CBC

-On December 16, 2017, 70 dedicated birdwatchers participated in the Central County CBC organized by Elizabeth Leite of the Mount Diablo Audubon Society (MDAS). that’s no small feat given that coverage is needed for fifteen different areas.
+On December 16, 2017, 70 dedicated birdwatchers participated in the Central County CBC organized by Elizabeth Leite of the Mount Diablo Audubon Society (MDAS).
+That’s no small feat given that coverage is needed for fifteen different areas.
 At Heather Farms Park, a group of dedicated folks, including several young birders, assembled at 8:00 a.m.
 Count leader Tracy Farrington started the Young Birders Club in June 2013 and several youths joined in the count.
 Fourteen-year-old Sam Rosenbaum became interested in birding about a year ago when he encountered Farrington’s young birders at an event at John Muir National Historic Site.
 Kai Mills, a four-time MDAs CBC participant and a freshman at Cal Poly, became interested in birding in 8th grade while visiting his grandfather in Seattle.

 The young birders club has even resulted in recruiting adults.
 Erica Kawata, who regularly transported Kai to young birder’s events, became intrigued and soon viewed birds alongside Kai.